nicholas-russell/upbank-powerbi/README.md

 Download the .mez file by clicking [here](https://github.com/nicholas-russell/upbank-powerbi/releases/download/v0.1-alpha/UPBankAPI.mez)

-To install the custom connector, create the following folder structure and copy the .mez file to install
+Then create the following folder structure and copy the .mez file into it.
+Power BI does not usually need to be restarted, just open the Get Data menu again.

 ```
 C:\Users\user\Documents\Power BI Desktop\Custom Connectors